 Simply put, a micro lesson plan is focused on one specific subject to be explored within a learning platform.
 Your micro lesson plan should be designed with the intention of carrying out short, succinct lessons for your learners to master.

 Within each lesson, there’s an opportunity to introduce a wide range of built-in features that result in higher engagement rates, retention rates, and most importantly, better learning experiences.
-One of these elements includes spaced repetition or Brain Boost spaced repetition app, where interactive lessons are automatically created based upon core, previously-learned content from the EdApp platform.
-This feature is backed by a highly-regarded Supermemo SM-2 interval algorithm and can be implemented for any EdApp user, aiming to instil key concepts and boost learners’ retention on any given topic.
+One of these elements includes spaced repetition or Brain Boost spaced repetition app, where interactive lessons are automatically created based upon core, previously learned content from the EdApp platform.
+This feature is backed by a highly-regarded Supermemo SM-2 interval algorithm and can be implemented for any EdApp user, aiming to instill key concepts and boost learners’ retention on any given topic.
 Explore the diagram below for a deeper look into EdApp’s many built-in features and elements found within a powerful Authoring Tool, all of which are designed to help you create the best micro lesson plan for your learners.

 EdApp’s data-driven Authoring Tool gives you the opportunity to design beautiful, engaging, and effective microlessons with a built-in tool – no coding required.
 The user-friendly platform hosts unlimited possibilities of multimedia, meaning you can easily embed videos, images, audio files, and external URLs into EdApp’s microlessons easily and effectively.